 After A Bold American Gambit Against Iran, 4 Big Questions About What's Next

-President Trump ordered a bold stroke against Iran this week that jangled the Middle East and Washington, drawing praise from allies, skepticism from critics and, most of all, questions about what comes next.
+President Trump ordered a bold strike against Iran this week that jangled the Middle East and Washington, drawing praise from allies, skepticism from critics and, most of all, questions about what comes next.

 American MQ-9 Reaper drones over Baghdad killed the commander of Iran's foreign legion, Qassem Soleimani, and leaders of other militia groups in a targeted strike late Thursday, Washington time.